-Use Case # UC5.1

-Use Case Name Provision and Visualisation of correlation of building materials and energy performance

-Intent To provide insights to the various stakeholders on how the used building's materials affect their energy performance

-Version/Action/Author v1

-Last Update 29.03.2021

-Actors Involved Main Actor: Building Services/Material Industry, Suppliers, Engineers, Building designers, Facility Managers, ESCOs campaigning organizations, Standardization bodies, EU Commision Brief Description Building Services/Material Industry, Suppliers, Engineers, Building designers, Facility Managers, ESCOs request from the Web platform Area/District Level Asset Rating Data Visualization and the request is transmitted to the Building Energy Performance Benchmarking Tool.
+Table 23.
+UC5.1 Requirements Use Case # UC5.1 Use Case Name Provision and Visualisation of correlation of building materials and energy performance Intent To provide insights to the various stakeholders on how the used building's materials affect their energy performance Version/Action/Author v2 Last Update 10.05.2022 Actors Involved Main Actor: Building Services/Material Industry, Suppliers, Engineers, Building designers, Facility Managers, ESCOs Other: Researchers/ Academia, Public Bodies, Environmental/social campaigning organizations, Standardization bodies, EU Commission Brief Description Building Services/Material Industry, Suppliers, Engineers, Building designers, Facility Managers, ESCOs request from the Web platform Asset Rating Data benchmarked visualization and the request is transmitted to the Building Energy Performance Benchmarking Tool.
 Then the Asset Rating module of the Calculation Engine requests relevant data from the BIM-based Digital Twin, retrieved through the Repository and performs the calculation.
 Results are stored in the Repository and sent to Building Energy Performance Benchmarking Tool to perform the correlation between the building materials and the energy performance.
-The correlation result is sent to the WebGiS platform for visualisation through the Web platform.
+The correlation result is sent for visualisation through the Web platform.
 Assumptions The building owner agrees to share the building's real time measurements from the installed sensors.
-The building's exact location should be provided without any major distortions Pre-conditions UC1.2, UC2.2, UC 2.3, UC 3.2 Trigger The request of visualisation of the correlation of building materials and energy performance based on the operational energy performance of an area/region Goal (Successful End Condition) Find the more appropriate materials for each case (location, use etc) and establish best practices for the building construction industry Post-conditions Building, region/area data are available for examination and evaluate from the stakeholders Related Use Cases UC4.1, UC 4.2, UC4.3
+The building's exact location should be provided without any major distortions Pre-conditions UC1.2, UC2.2, UC 2.3, UC 3.2 Trigger The request of visualisation of the correlation of building materials and energy performance Goal (Successful End Condition) Find the more appropriate materials for each case (location, use etc.) and establish best practices for the building construction industry Post-conditions Building, region/area data are available for examination and evaluate from the stakeholders

+Related Use Cases UC4.1, UC 4.2, UC4.3